 Design Exhibit Schedule

-The revised 2017 Handbook for Flower Shows contains all the rules and information required for exhibits.
-If you do not wish to purchase the Handbook, it is now offered as a free download: Garden Club Handbook for Flower Shows.
+The 2017 Handbook (2025 revision) for Flower Shows contains all the rules and information required for exhibits.
+If you do not wish to purchase the Handbook, it is now offered as a free download: National Garden Club – Handbook for Flower Shows.
+Please also review the MGC Yearbook’s ‘Artistic and Horticulture Division Rules’ on pages 13-16 as well.

 September

-Novice: American Traditional Mass Design, see Handbook, p.71.
+Novice: American Traditional Mass – Asymmetrical L-Shaped Triangle Design, see Handbook, pp.70-71.

 Open: Designer’s choice (one entry per member).

-Horticultural Exhibits – Please read “Horticulture Division Rules” beginning on page 12 of this yearbook as well as the 2017 revised edition of the Handbook for Flower Shows.
+Horticultural Exhibits – Please read “Horticulture Division Rules” beginning on page 14 of the MGC Yearbook as well as Chapter 6 of the 2017 revised edition of the Handbook for Flower Shows.

 4. Open (maximum 2 entries per member)